 The AP Environmental Science course is designed to engage students with the scientific principles, concepts, and methodologies required to understand the interrelationships within the natural world.
 The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
-Environmental science, chemistry, and geography.
+Environmental science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
+This course employs project-based learning strategies.

-Prerequisite: Successful completion of a high school science course.
-This course can be taken concurrently with Chemistry or Physics.
+Prerequisite: 2 years of high school lab science and algebra & can be taken concurrently with Chemistry or Physics.
 Grades: 10, 11, 12 (03207-AP)